redux-saga/redux-saga/docs/api/README.md

 is resumed with the value returned by the child Generator.
 Or until the child aborts with some error, in which case an error will be thrown inside the parent Generator.

-If the result is a Promise, the middleware will suspend the Generator until the Promise is resolved, in which case the Generator is resumed with the resolved value. or until the Promise is rejected, in which case an error is thrown inside the Generator.
+If `fn` is a normal function and returns a Promise, the middleware will suspend the Generator until the Promise is settled.
+After the promise is resolved the Generator is resumed with the resolved value, or if the Promise is rejected an error is thrown inside the Generator.

 If the result is not an Iterator object nor a Promise, the middleware will immediately return that value back to the saga, so that it can resume its execution synchronously.